-Size of Reduced Lot Front Yard Setback Rear Yard Setback Side yard Setback Corner Side Lot Coverage 3,500-7,000 square feet 10 feet 15 feet 5/0 feet 10 feet 40% 1,800-3,499 square feet 5 feet 15 feet 5/0 feet 10 feet 55%
+Size of Reduced Lot Front Rear Side Corn Lot Yard Yard yard er Covera 3,500-7,000 square 10 feet 15 feet 5/0 feet 10 feet 40% 1,800-3,499 square 5 feet 15 feet 5/0 feet 10 feet 55%

-\0 foot setback is only allowed on single-family attached units
+^{0} foot setback is only allowed on single-family attached units

-F. For density transfers on properties zoned Commercial, Institutional, Industrial or Multi-Family,

-- the transfer credit ratio is ten thousand square feet per acre of land within the NROD; - G. The area of land contained in the NROD area may be excluded from the calculations for determining compliance with minimum density requirements of the land division code. - H. The owner of the transferring property shall execute a covenant that records the transfer of density.
+- F. For density transfers on properties zoned Commercial, Institutional, Industrial or Multi-Family, the transfer credit ratio is ten thousand square feet per acre of land within the NROD; - G. The area of land contained in the NROD area may be excluded from the calculations for determining compliance with minimum density requirements of the land divisioncode. - H. The owner of the transferring property shall execute a covenant that records the transfer of density.
 The covenant shall be found to meet the requirements of this section and be recorded before building permits are issued; and - I. All other applicable development standards, including setbacks, building heights, and maximum lot coverage shall continue to apply when a density transfer occurs.

+Finding: Not applicable.
 A density transfer in not being proposed for this development.